Rahul-Mayani/RRApolloRxAPI/Pods/Apollo/scripts/apollo/README.md

 ## `apollo client:codegen [OUTPUT]`

 Generate static types for GraphQL queries.
-Can use the published schema in Apollo Engine or a downloaded schema.
+Can use the published schema in the Apollo registry or a downloaded schema.

 ```
 USAGE